-In UI design, and I’d suggest every other design discipline, expertise should manifest itself in simplicity.
-Certainly the science we incorporate into what we produce should be invisible to a non-expert.
-Further to this, we should be able to communicate our expertise and remain easily understood.
-Too often we are tripping over ourselves to prove our competence rather than communicate it effectively.
-Our ability blinds us.
-We should not berate the client for, as designers are so fond of saying, “not getting it”.
-Others do not see as we do.
+In UX design, and I’d suggest pretty much every other design discipline, expertise should manifest itself in simplicity.
+Or to rephrase that, the science we incorporate into what we produce should be invisible to a non-expert; and we should be able to communicate our expertise while remaining intelligible to the listener.

 Too often we trip over ourselves to prove our competence rather than communicate it effectively.
 In many ways our ability blinds us.
 We should not berate the client for, as designers are so fond of saying, “not getting it”.
 Others do not see as we do.
 We are the ones who have the responsibility of making sure clients “get it”… whatever “it” may be.

 So perhaps the truest test of our competence is how simply we can share it.
 When we discuss a project’s challenges and potential solutions with a client, make it simple to understand.
 Communicate like a true expert.